Vyral/base-template/_posts/2019-05-17-looking-at-how-our-market-has-performed-this-year.md

 Today we’ll take a quick look at our current market.
 In addition, I’ll include a link that more exhaustively covers the market stats I’ll be referring to.&nbsp;

-Right now, we have 456 pending sales, which puts us at an extremely high 42% pending ratio.
-Because this is the time of year where sellers stand the gain the most from their sale, I tell mine to get their home on the market now.&nbsp;
+Right now, we have 456 pending sales, which puts us at an extremely high 42% pending ratio. <strong>Because this is the time of year where sellers stand the gain the most from their sale, I tell mine to get their home on the market now.</strong>&nbsp;

 Once summer hits, activity naturally slows, so jumping into this red-hot market while you still can is crucial.&nbsp;